 After the Management Server is installed and running, you can add the compute resources for it to manage.
-For an overview of how a CloudPlatform cloud infrastructure is organized, see Cloud Infrastructure Overview on page 16.
+For an overview of how a CloudPlatform cloud infrastructure is organized, see Section 2.3.2, "Cloud Infrastructure Overview".

 To provision the cloud infrastructure, or to scale it up at any time, follow these procedures: